philipp-baumann/simplerspec-pedometron-article/README.md

 made as simple as possible, but not simpler”*.
 In line with this recommendation, I was told that spectral analysis in R is standard practice and straight forward using the famous partial least squares (PLS) regression when I started my MSc back in July 2015.
-I was given the honour of the exciting task to sample and model both soils and yam plants from 20 fields in 4 landscapes across the West African yam belt (see [here](http://yamsys.org) for details).
+I had the chance to sample and model both soils and yam plants from 20 fields in 4 landscapes across the West African yam belt (see [here](http://yamsys.org) for details).
 Since I was both fascinated by R, statistics, soils, and their interplay with plants, I started my first scientific journey with the premise that I just had to deepen a bit my R knowledge.
-I thought that the tools out there are simple enough for achieving my neat MSc task.

-Being a big fan of R and other open source tools, I was happy to find quite a bit of chemometrics and other modeling toolsets.
+Being a big fan of R and other open source tools, I was happy to find quite a bit of chemometrics and other modeling toolsets during my MSc.
 Many of them are for example available via [CRAN](https://cran.r-project.org/) and listed in the CRAN Task View [Chemometrics and Computational Physics](https://cran.r-project.org/web/views/ChemPhys.html) or [Machine Learning & Statistical Learning](https://cran.r-project.org/web/views/MachineLearning.html).
 I